 Reverse Design | Five-pointed star with indication of weight and metal content | Five-pointed star with indication of weight and metal content |

-Market value | About $150,000 - $300,000 | About $1,000,000 and more |
+Market Gold Stella Coin Price | $150,000 - $300,000 | $1,000,000 |

 Rarity | Rare, but available to collectors | Extremely rare |

-Stella Coins Value
+Stella Coin Value

-In 2013, the coin sold for a record $2,574,000 at a Bonhams auction in 2013.
+In 2013, one was sold for a record $2,574,000 at a Bonhams auction in 2013.

-A Star Among the Coins
+A Star Among All

 Sources: